mccoy88f/Tottodrillo/README.md

 - **Version Management**: Update sources with newer versions (preserves enabled state)
 - **Enable/Disable**: Toggle sources on/off without uninstalling
 - **Uninstallation**: Remove sources completely
-- **Default Sources**: Automatic installation of default sources on first launch
+- **Default Sources**: Optional automatic installation of a default set of sources on first launch
 - **Cache Management**: Automatic cache invalidation when sources change
 - **Platform Mapping**: Each source defines its own platform code mapping
+- **Advanced Source Services (NEW in v3.1.0)**:
+  - Centralized services in the app (HTTP client, cookies, SSL configuration, WebView helpers, Cloudflare-like bypass)
+  - Sources declare their needs via configuration, the app provides the implementation
+  - Strong decoupling between app and sources: the app is agnostic about which sources are installed

 ### Download Manager
 - Multiple simultaneous downloads